DemandPeripherals/dpdaemon/fpga-drivers/enumerator/readme.txt

 the new one opened.
 The default value of 'device' is /dev/ttyUSB0.

-license : the text of the license for the FPGA image.

-copyright : the text of the copyright of the FPGA image.
+text : full text of the FPGA build ROM

 EXAMPLES
-Use ttyS2 at 9600 baud.
-Use GPIO pin 14 for interrupts from the FPGA.
-Start monitoring data from the FPGA and send the command sequence b0 00 12 34 56.
+Use USB1 for the serial interface to the FPGA, and show the contents of the FPGA ROM.

- dpset enumerator port /dev/ttyUSB1 dpget enumerator license dpget enumerator copyright
+ dpset enumerator port /dev/ttyUSB1 dpget enumerator text